Originate/OriginateTheme/README.md

 - (instancetype)initWithStyleDefinitionFileAtURL:(NSURL *)URL;
 ```

 The parameter `URL` is a path to a `JSON` file stored on disk.
 This `JSON` file can exist already during source code compilation or created dynamically while application runtime.
 In case the `JSON` file contains the same basic structure consisting of `colors`, `components` and `fonts` it is possible to override theme styles dynamically on runtime.
-If only a subset of keys are overwritten the at compile time defined styles will be used as fallback.
+If only a subset of keys are overwritten the compile time defined styles will be used as fallback.

 This will allow (remote) customization of the `OriginateTheme` framework also after submitting or distributing the application.